neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

     <a href="https://neptune.ai/blog/monitoring-machine-learning-experiments-guide" target="_blank">how to log other objects and monitor training in Neptune</a>

-.. |how to connect Neptune to the ML framework you are using| raw:: html
+.. |how to connect Neptune to your codebase| raw:: html

-    <a href="https://neptune.ai/integrations" target="_blank">how to connect Neptune to the ML framework you are using</a>
+    <a href="/getting-started/adding-neptune/step-by-step-connect-neptune.html" target="_blank">how to connect Neptune to your codebase</a>

 .. |run on colab button| raw:: html